- Saturday, October 27, 2018 at 3 pm

 Where to Stay

-If you are visiting Wichita from out of town or want to make a special evening of it, we suggest staying at one of these recommended hotels.
+If you are visiting Wichita from out of town, we suggest staying at one of these recommended hotels.

 Clarion Inn Wichita Airport